ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

    return (t, rho)
 ~~~

+While the public key encoding algorithm has some failure probability, the decoding algorithm can never fail.
+Otherwise, a failure in decoding would provide a distinguishing factor between Kemeleon-encoded values and random bitstrings.

 ## Encoding Ciphertexts {#ctxt-encoding}

 ML-KEM ciphertexts consist of two components: `c_1`, a vector of `k` polynomials with `n` coefficients mod `2^du`, and `c_2`, a polynomial with `n` coefficients mod `2^dv`.